BartoszBartk/BartoszBartk.github.io/index.md

 keywords: environmental economics, agri-environmental policy, soil governance, ecological economics
 ---

 I am an environmental economist at UFZ - Helmholtz Centre for Environmental Research in Leipzig, Germany.
+My research focus is on the economic analysis of agri-environmental policy instruments.
+In particular, I look at the effectiveness and efficiency of various designs of agri-environmental payment schemes.
+In this context, I am interested in the emerging landscape-level patterns given realistic descriptions of farmers' behaviour and institutional settings.
+Much of my work has been conceptual and qualitative, but I have recently expanded my tool box to include agent-based modelling and, to a more limited extent, choice experiments.

 I did my PhD (Dr. rer. pol.) in environmental economics at the Martin Luther University Halle-Wittenberg in 2017.
 The topic of my PhD was the economic valuation of biodiversity, with a special focus on deliberative monetary valuation.
-Currently, I am working mainly on land-use, especially agri-environmental policy.
-I have rather diverse research interests and have also worked and published on ecosystem service trade-offs, ecosystem services & property rights, farmers' behaviour, governance and ethics of genome-edited food, growth imperatives and the democratic deficits in the degrowth debate.
-So far, I have worked almost exclusively conceptually and qualitatively, but I am currently in the process of acquiring and (soon) applying skills in agent-based modelling as a way of analysis of agri-environmental land-use policy.
+Between the topic of my PhD and my current focus, I have rather diverse research interests and have also worked and published on ecosystem service trade-offs, ecosystem services & property rights, farmers' behavioural characteristics, governance and ethics of genome-edited food, growth imperatives and the democratic deficits in the degrowth debate.
+Check out my publication list and the <a href="https://bartoszbartk.github.io/pages/research.html">Research</a> tab for more information and detail.

+While working at a research-only centre, I have some teaching experience, including a course on conservation economics (Naturschutzökonomik) that I have been giving at the Hochschule Anhalt in Bernburg since 2017.

 Before discovering economics I did my bachelor's in cultural studies (focus on Russia and ex-Yugoslavia).
 I am married and father of two.
 In my free time I enjoy drinking tea, listening to jazz, reading (philosophy, SF and fantasy) and watching arthouse films.

-I am not on the job market right now.
-Just showing off.

 [curriculum vitae ![CV as pdf]({{ BASE_PATH }}/pages/icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/CV.pdf)<br/>